techarkit/Interview-wiki/README.md

-# Interview-wiki
+# Interview Wiki One Stop Destination for any interview

-Prepare for your interview one stop destination
+Contribute your questions which you faced during the interview.